Build your own image gallery CMS

 // Set the relevant message for the user

-response.message = 'Published profile succesfully.
+response.message = 'Published profile successfully.
 Redirecting you to upload your first photograph...'

 }